 Tips on writing :

-- I used the Written Chinese app which shows Chinese characters in the standard KaiTi font with stroke order animation.
+- I use a Chinese dictionary app which shows Chinese characters in the standard KaiTi font with stroke order animation.

 - Regular gel pen was the easiest to write with compared to the Posca paint pen and Sharpie.
 As you can see in the image below, the edges of each stroke are most crisp with a regular gel pen.
 The other options were more difficult to control.

-How to play the 木 radical dice and sensory writing activity
+How to play the Chinese 木 radical dice and sensory writing activity

 - Roll the dice